intellifi-nl/webapi-doc/README.md

 Spots
 -----

-The Intellifi sports form the eyes and the ears of the server logic.
+The Intellifi Spots form the eyes and the ears of the server logic.
 They generate events for every item that is detected.
+By doing so they implement the [zone](#zone) abstraction.
 Every spot has it's own representation inside the spots resource.
 This allows you to see and monitor the current status of a spot.
+And to set the locaton that the spot reports it's detections to.

-* spot_id: This is the fixed and unqiue spot id, it's the only id in this API that is not an MongoDB ObjectId.
+* spot_id: This is the fixed and unqiue spot id, at this moment it's the only id in this API that is not an MongoDB ObjectId.
 * is_online: True when the spot is active and capable of sending events.
 * state: The current state of the spot.
 * request_counter: The total number of HTTP requests that the spot has done.